As a whole

 - Cruel Twist Ending: To his personal story at least.
-His dedication to his family lead to him getting abducted by the Wonka Rick and placed in a Lotus-Eater Machine, in order to have his brain fluids, which were perfect for use as an ingredient in his candy, drained.
+His dedication to his family leads to him getting abducted by the Wonka Rick and placed in a Lotus-Eater Machine, to have his brain fluids, which were perfect for use as an ingredient in his candy, drained.
 And then... he ultimately faces a really messy death, being killed by a trap meant for another Rick.

-- Family Versus Career: He choose family over science.
-Unfortunately it ended up dooming him through no fault of his own.
+- Family Versus Career: He chose family over science.
+Unfortunately, it ended up dooming him through no fault of his own.

 - Good Parents: He loved his Beth to a greater degree than any other Rick seen so far, and gave up on his pursuit of strange science so he could raise her.

-- Human Resources: Essentially what he has been reduced to, as Wonka Rick harvest his brain fluids.
+- Human Resources: Essentially what he has been reduced to, as Wonka Rick harvests his brain fluids.